 What is stormwater?

 Stormwater is considered to be runoff from streets and lots as the result of precipitation events, including snowstorms.
-This runoff is conveyed to the drainageways in the natural open space areas through a series of pipes and inlets which are considered the storm sewer system.
+This runoff is conveyed from streets and parking lots to drainageways in the natural open space areas through a series of pipes and inlets which are considered the storm sewer system.
 The quantity and quality of the runoff impacts the drainageways.

 How are wetlands issues handled?

 The Metro District has a wetlands management program.
-The Metro District’s Public Works staff coordinates all wetlands activities with the U.S. Army Corps of Engineers.
+The Metro District’s Public Works staff coordinates all wetlands activities with the U.S. Army Corps of Engineers and currently has a 404 permit for its activities.

 What can I do to keep our stormwater clean?

 Since Highlands Ranch is primarily an urban community, most of the stormwater runoff is from residential area.
-To keep our stormwater clean, excess fertilizer, grass clippings and other organic materials should be cleaned from the street on a regular basis.
-Litter is the primary pollutant in our stormwater, so please use proper receptacles for any trash.
+To keep our stormwater clean, excess fertilizer, grass clippings and other organic materials including leaves should be cleaned from the street on a regular basis.
+Litter is the primary pollutant in our stormwater, so please use proper receptacles for any trash, and do not litter.
 In addition, it is critical to pick up pet waste to help keep our stormwater runoff clean.

 Is the stormwater treated?